Best Crosscountry Skis

 Fischer S-Bound 98

 The design of Fisher’s S-Bound skis do resemble the design of their Orbiter skis, but with the S-Bound you get a wider body to help you handle powdery snow better, and also to increase your balance overall.
-Plus, these skis have an added benefit—the work very similar to snow shoes when you climb, which is a nice feature to have when you have to walk uphill.
+Plus, these skis have an added benefit—they work very similarly to snowshoes when you climb, which is a nice feature to have when you have to walk uphill.

-The full edges on the Fischer S-Bound skis that let you climb up hills easily also help you turn better when you hit the slopes, increasing your potential there.
+The full edges on the Fischer S-Bound skis that let you climb up hills easily also help you turn better when you hit the slopes, increasing your potential.
 If you’ve already developed some basic skills, these skis can help you increase your ski potential and learn more.

 Fischer’s S-Bound 98 skis are made to handle difficult terrain and have a fully loaded Backcountry technology system to help boost your control.
 Their Nordic Rocker Camber, made with open ski tips, will boost your ability to glide and climb.